Shiver Me Timbers! You’ll Love This Pirate Unit Study

 Pirate Vocabulary

-As with the Viking unit study, we are still using the whiteboard for spelling and vocabulary lessons.
+As with the Viking unit study, we still use the whiteboard for spelling and vocabulary lessons.
 Most of the time, the lessons look like this:

-• I call out a vocabulary word and Eli attempts to spell it following all the spelling rules we learned through the Logic of English Essentials curriculum.
+- I call out a vocabulary word, and Eli attempts to spell it using the spelling rules we learned through the Logic of English Essentials curriculum.

 Pirate Unit Study Activities

-When we do project-based and/or research-based learning, I typically come up with a large list of activities and allow him to pick and choose an assigned number.
+When we do project-based and/or research-based learning, I typically make a large list of activities and allow him to pick and choose an assigned number.
 From the list below, he had to choose 10 items.
 Ten may seem like a lot, but some of the lesson options are really pretty easy.

-Whenever I put a list like this in front of Eli, he is expected to choose a wide variety of activities – a mix of easier vs. harder tasks, writing vs. non-writing assignments, and research vs. creative types of activities.
+Whenever I put a list like this in front of Eli, he is expected to choose various activities – a mix of easier vs. harder tasks, writing vs. non-writing assignments, and research vs. creative activities.
 At this point, he’s usually good about “mixing it up” on his own.

-If your child is new to project-based, research-based learning, you’ll want to guide their choices until he gets the hang of it.
+If your child is new to project-based, research-based learning, you’ll want to guide the choices until he gets the hang of it.
 You will present a group of three activities that are similar in goals and ask your child to choose one of the three.
-Then you’ll group another set of three together and ask him to choose another one.
+Then, group another set of three together and ask him to choose another.
 Continue in this manner until you’re happy with the workload.

-You can choose to assign all the activities at once and set a time frame for completion – a few days or more depending on the complexity of the assignments.
+You can assign all the activities at once and set a time frame for completion – a few days or more, depending on the complexity of the assignments.
 Or, if your children need more guidance, you can ask them to finish one assignment before moving on to the next.

 Pirate Activity List

-Detailed instructions for many of these hands-on activities can be found in The Pirate’s Handbook: How to Become a Rouge of the High Seas by Margarette Lincoln.
+Margarette Lincoln provides detailed instructions for many of these activities in The Pirate’s Handbook: How to Become a Rouge of the High Seas.

 – Research what type of clothing pirates wore.
-Using materials from around the house, make your own pirate costume.
+Use materials from around the house to make a pirate costume.
 (Art, Life Skills, History, Critical Thinking, Social Studies)

 -Choose one of these famous pirates or another pirate of your choice.
 Write a creative report and present it orally.
 (Language Arts, History)